Getting lost

 It’s not as simple as a blame game, or feeling like if they understood or tried harder to understand that maybe Ed would be here today.
 It’s also about taking responsibility and realizing that someone needs help, and we need to give it.
 It’s about understanding the vulnerability of a human being to criticism and pain.
 It’s about realizing it’s not always about ourselves and how an action or state of being will reflect on us and acknowledging it’s about the person next to you.

 Every time I tell the short or long version of “where is Ed now,” I feel pain all over my body.
-I don’t like talking about it, but I want to be open about it to increase awareness of the types of pain and suffering that human beings go through and that these are not isolated experiences.
+I don’t like talking about it, but I want to be open about it to increase awareness of types of pain and suffering and that these are not isolated experiences.
 I want to make sure Ed is not forgotten and that he is constantly acknowledged and part of my life.
 I get irritated when people say, “You don’t have to tell me what happened – it’s okay,” even though they are saying it partly half because they don’t want to cause me more pain, and of course, half because they may not want to really know.
 I hate being afraid of the truth, so I want others to know the truth.

 Another night at the hospital